Fuzzy Match Tool

 Fuzzy Match has a One Tool Example.
-Visit Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer.
+Go to Sample Workflows to learn how to access this and many other examples directly in Alteryx Designer Cloud.

-Use Fuzzy Match to identify non-identical duplicates of a dataset by specifying match fields and similarity thresholds.
-Match Scores only need to fall within the user-specified or default thresholds established in the configuration properties.
+Use Fuzzy Match to identify non-identical duplicates in a dataset by specifying match columns and similarity thresholds.
+Match scores only need to fall within the user-specified or default thresholds established in the configuration properties.

-The most effective way to build a fuzzy match is to perform the match process on multiple fields within the input file.
-Each field should be individually configured using either a predefined or custom Match Style, configured through the Fuzzy Match Edit Match Options.
+The most effective way to create a fuzzy match is to perform the match process on multiple columns within the input file.
+Each column should be individually configured using either a predefined or custom Match Style, configured through the Fuzzy Match Edit Match Options.

 Fuzzy matching only works with Latin character sets, and some of the match capabilities are only compatible with the English language.